tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 Neiman also says you may need to take the code examples in Java and produce equivalent samples in another language, such as C++, all on your own.
 In Neiman's view, API technical writers need more technical depth to excel than Wood and Rhea suggest.

-James Neiman and [Andrew Davis](http://www.synergistech.com/) recently gave a presentation titled [Finding the right API Technical Writer](https://www.youtube.com/embed/lmNHBg20ql0) at a API conference in London last October.

-See [this video recording on YouTube](https://www.youtube.com/embed/lmNHBg20ql0?start=22m33s&end=24m17s) (around the 23 minute mark) for the highlights.
+James Neiman and [Andrew Davis](http://www.synergistech.com/) (a recruiter for API tech writers in the Bay area) recently gave a presentation titled [Finding the right API Technical Writer](https://www.youtube.com/embed/lmNHBg20ql0) at an API conference in London last October.
+See [this video recording on YouTube](https://www.youtube.com/embed/lmNHBg20ql0?start=22m33s&end=24m17s) (around the 23-minute mark) for the highlights.

 Clearly, Neiman argues for a higher level of coding proficiency than Wood or Rhea.
 The level of coding knowledge required no doubt depends on the position, environment, and expectations.
 If you're in a situation where the code is over your head, developers may send you chunks of code to add to the documentation.